-At Villa di Campolungo, for example, visitors have the chance to cook traditional dishes, take part in local area wine tastings, or walk through some of the estate’s 1,800 olive trees.
-In all, spending time taking part in life’s more uncomplicated pleasures.
+At Villa di Campolungo, for example, visitors have the chance to cook traditional dishes, take part in local area wine tastings, or walk through some of the estate’s 1,800 olive trees, all in the spirit of spending time taking part in life’s more uncomplicated pleasures.

 “It’s very simple,” says Silvia Cantini, who has run the villa since the family purchased the (at the time) run-down building 12 years ago.
 We offer “clean air,” and “beautiful landscapes.”

 Close to towns and cities such as Fiesole, Pisa, Siena, and Lucca, guests can easily explore Tuscany’s famous landscapes.
 Silvia also offers guests a real taste of zero kilometer Tuscan life.
 Literally.
 “We offer real, local breakfasts made of local products,” Silvia says.
 “We search in the area and we try to pick the best local products (like pecorino).
 For some people, it is important.”